frank-dspeed/feathers-cctalk/README.md

+## Most Current CCTALK Lib
+ https://github.com/frank-dspeed/esnext-cctalk/blob/main/src/cctalk.js offers WebStream API and NodeJS Stream API Compatible functional parser.
+Works also
+ Well in v8::isolates via https://github.com/stealify/stealify and es4x/graaljs projects that are using Javas SerialPort Implementation

 # Importent
-Please don't use this its not active maintained and gets refactored to use node-cctalk its WIP code from a old project. https://github.com/frank-dspeed/esnext-cctalk/blob/main/src/cctalk.js and is now only used as Example implamentation Higher Level Implementation like it got done in some hotels. and Resorts.
+Please don't use this its not active maintained Historical code from a old project. and is now only used as Example Higher Level Implementation like it got done in some hotels. and Resorts.
 There was a need to manage diffrent devices in many diffrent rooms.

+### Historical Readme

 ## USE
 1. git clone => /srv/drivers/cctalk-devices